mnot/I-D/pushopedia/draft.md

 HTTP/2 {{!RFC7540}} defines Server Push as a mechanism for servers to "push" request/response pairs to clients.

-The initial use case for Server Push was saving a round trip of latency when additional content is referenced.
+The initial use case for Server Push is saving a round trip of latency when additional content is referenced.
 For example, when a HTML page references CSS and JavaScript resources, the browser needs to receive the HTML response before it can fetch those resources.
 Server Push allows the server to proactively send them, in anticipation of the browser's imminent need.